FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-07-13-resource-pack.md

 {: .success}

 > If you have successfully added the resource pack, you should be prompted with a "Download Resource Pack?" popup the next time you join the server.

+## Configuration

+### Enforcing the Resource Pack

+By default, players will be prompted if they wish to download and install the resource pack, giving them the option to deny.
+If you wish all your players to use it, you may want to enforce it by follow the steps below:

+1. Log in to the [Dashboard](https://client.falixnodes.net/).

+2. Scroll down and choose a server, then click on "Play".

+3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
+In the top navigation bar, hover over "Manage" then navigate to [Server Properties](https://client.falixnodes.net/server/properties).

+4. Find and set `texturepack-required` to `Enabled`.

+5. To save your changes, click on "Submit" at the top of the list.

+6. (Re)start your server.